timeplus-io/docs/docs/alert.md

 You can check the button to create a new alert.
 Parameters:

 * Name: required, a unique name to identify the alert among other alerts in your workspace.
-* Severity: Critical, High, low
+* Severity: Critical, High, Low
 * Description: optional text to describe the purpose or logic of the alert
 * Trigger SQL: required.
 A streaming SQL.
 Once there is any new result from the query, Timeplus will fire the alert.
 * Clear SQL: optional.
 Another streaming SQL.
 Once there is any new result from the query, Timeplus will set this alert as resolved.